 KAgent – Cluster Management and Maintenance

 KAgent is the Kinetica installation and cluster management tool.
-From KAgent, you can create new clusters, scale your existing clusters, review cluster details, update the security configuration, create a backup or set up a schedule, manage Docker registries for Kubernetes and AAW, and start, stop, or restart any Kinetica service.
+From KAgent, you can create new clusters, scale your existing clusters, upgrade a cluster, review cluster details, update the security configuration, create a backup or set up a schedule, manage Docker registries for Kubernetes and AAW, and start, stop, or restart any Kinetica service.

 GAdmin – Database Administration